Get an annual AARP membership for only $9. Offer ends 12/11.

 Contact Your Local Area On Aging

-Your local Area Agency on Aging office is a great resource for finding any type of senior service.
+Your local Area Agency on Aging office is a great resource for finding senior services.
 Area Agencies on Aging offer information and referral services, which means they may be able to refer you to Chinese-speaking senior living facilities.
 Visit the National Association of Area Agencies on Aging’s website to search for your local agency by city, state, or ZIP code.

 Reach Out to Other Chinese Senior Care Organizations

-If you’re struggling to find senior living facilities on your own, turn to other Chinese senior care organizations for help.
+If you’re struggling to find senior living facilities alone, turn to other Chinese senior care organizations for help.
 Local Chinese-speaking senior centers, advocacy groups, or nonprofits may be able to help you find the right senior living community for your loved one.
 Here are a few examples of Chinese senior care organizations and resources:

 • Greater Boston Chinese Golden Age Center: This center in Boston, Massachusetts, offers culturally sensitive and linguistically appropriate services and programs to Chinese-speaking elders.
 Some of their services include adult day health/social day care, citizenship assistance, ESL classes, Chinese brush painting classes, and nutritious Chinese meals.